-- If you want to build your posterior chain (bigger lower back muscles, glutes and hamstrings), do 3–5 sets of 8–12 repetitions.
+- If you want to build your posterior chain (back muscles, glutes, and hamstrings), do 3–5 sets of 8–12 repetitions.

 - If you are looking for strength, you can go for lower reps but heavier weight, do 3–5 sets of 3–5 repetitions.
-However, this exercise is not necessarily meant to be performed with super heavy weight.
+However, keep in mind that this exercise is not necessarily meant to be performed with super heavyweight.

 Lift, Burn more Fat, Get Stronger and Live Healthier!